Liquid Citizenship (2015–2018)

 2018 – installation, citizenship packages, badges, lanyards, website

 We may not realize it every day, but being officially recognized as a citizen of a country has great advantages.
-It is not only proof of our existence, but citizenship provides us access to the benefits that a country has to offer, such as education, healthcare, social security, safety and the right to apply for a passport (to differing degrees, and depending on the country, of course).
+According to a social security attorney, citizenship provides us access to the benefits that a country has to offer, such as education, healthcare, social security, safety and the right to apply for a passport (to differing degrees, and depending on the country, of course).
 If you are a business owner, it also offers access to profitable tax measures and other economical regulations.
 Being born in a country has long been the most common way to acquire citizenship.
 Today it is not any more the only way to become a citizen of a country, or to get a passport.

 The work Liquid Citizenship by Femke Herregraven starts from the notion that national citizenship has become “liquid”.
 Citizenship has been turned into a commodity that can be purchased, traded or revoked.
 Liquid Citizenship – which started as an online ‘game’ – has been further developed for the exhibition The State is not a Work of Art as an installation.
 It is presented as a physical “app store” where one can purchase national citizenships, passports or visas of other countries.
 The store enables you to explore all available options for purchasing a national passport, or acquiring citizenship in a country of one’s choice.